Shayan96505/keep-in-touch/docs/work/technicalDependencies.md

 * Android API version 29
 * Tested on an Emulator with a Google Pixel 3a (Android Version 10)
+* Also, tested on a physical Google Pixel 3a (Android Version 11)

 ## Emulator Specs include: